 Easy to customize

-And there are so many ways to put your own spin on its flavors, consistency, and textures
+While I’d love for you to try the recipe as written the first time, there are so many ways to put your own spin on its flavors, consistency, and textures:

-• Add even more vegetables for a boost of nutrition and flavor, like celery or fennel along with the carrots and onions (okay, maybe this idea is mostly for the vegans in the room.)
+- Add more veggies for a boost of nutrition and flavor, like celery or fennel along with the carrots and onions.

-• Use a mix of fresh herbs instead of just dill (think parsley and dill, or dill and basil).
+- Use a mix of fresh herbs instead of just dill (think parsley and dill, or dill and basil), or replace the dill entirely with fresh parsley.

 Ingredient notes